syauqifut/pos-BE/README.md

 - **Error Handling**: Centralized error handling with custom exceptions
 - **Security**: JWT authentication with bcrypt password hashing

+For detailed information about the system architecture and module structure, see [docs/MODULES](./docs/MODULES.md).

 ## 🔒 Security Features

 - **Password Hashing**: bcrypt with salt rounds